-Nina Harris serves as the Assistant Dean for Undergraduate Studies in the University of Maryland, School of Public Policy.
+Nina Harris serves as the Associate Dean for Undergraduate Studies in the University of Maryland, School of Public Policy.
 A skilled administrator with over 25 years of higher education experience, specializing in developing and administering successful undergraduate and leadership development programs at major universities, Dr. Harris provides direction to all current and developing undergraduate initiatives in the School.
 Additionally, she manages the School’s undergraduate course offerings in Leadership and Public Policy.
 Dr. Harris teaches several undergraduate leadership courses and has developed and taught a graduate course, “Ethical Dimensions of Public Leadership”.

-Nina joined the University community in 1999.
-Prior to coming to Maryland, Nina spent 12 years at the University of Delaware, where she helped develop the University's first formal leadership education curriculum, planned leadership development programs as leadership program coordinator in the activities and programs office, and provided leadership to more than 150 registered student organizations.
+Nina joined the University of Maryland community in 1999.
+Prior to coming to Maryland, she spent 12 years at the University of Delaware, where she helped develop the University's first formal leadership education curriculum, planned leadership development programs as leadership program coordinator in the activities and programs office, and provided leadership to more than 150 registered student organizations.

-Her current interests include understanding the development of ethics and integrity in student leaders; and, the role involvement in extracurricular activities and organizations plays in African American students' adjustment to life during and after college.
+Her current interests include understanding the development of ethics and integrity in student leaders; and, the role involvement in co-curricular activities and organizations plays in African American students' adjustment to life during and after college.

 Nina has a bachelor’s degree in psychology and criminal justice, a master’s degree in liberal studies, and a doctorate in educational leadership from the University of Delaware.